janMelon/alfabetoida/README.md

 ## Modified Letters
-Most latin letters still retain the same or a similar form to their the greek counterparts, but others require some adjustments.
+Most latin letters still retain a similar shape and sound to their the greek counterparts, but others require some adjustments.

-* /b/: To avoid current greek pronunciation of ⟨Β/β⟩ that is closer to /v/, a stylized version of the cyrillic ⟨Б⟩ is used instead.
+* Bb: To avoid current greek pronunciation of ⟨Β/β⟩ that is closer to /v/, a stylized version of the cyrillic ⟨Б⟩ is used instead, which is pronunced as /b/ and resembles both lower case ⟨b⟩ and ⟨β⟩.
+* Cc: The letter ⟨c⟩ is written with an angular form ⟨<⟩ to resemble gamma ⟨Γ⟩ as a reference to its origin, the right part of ⟨k⟩ to signify the hard /k/ pronunciation, and the lunate form of sigma ⟨ϲ⟩ or cyrillic ⟨с⟩ to signify its soft /s/ pronunciation.
-* /d/: Current greek ⟨δ⟩ is pronounced as /ð/.
-The sound /ð/ is also found in english (commonly written as ⟨th⟩, e.g. "this"), but is often reduced to /d/.
+* Dd: Lower case delta ⟨δ⟩ is chosen due to its resemblance to latin ⟨d⟩, evem though its current greek ⟨δ⟩ is closer to /ð/.
+The sound /ð/ is also found in english (commonly written as ⟨th⟩, e.g. "this"), but is sometimes reduced to /d/.
-*
-Meanwhile, ⟨v⟩ is stylized to look a bit like a slanted vau a.k.a. digamma ⟨ϝ⟩.
+* Ff: The right part of the loop in a lower case phi ⟨𝜑⟩ is disconnected to turn it into a latin ⟨f⟩.
+* Gg: The left side of a lower case gamma ⟨ɣ⟩ is turned into a loop to make it resemble a lower case ⟨ꬶ⟩.
+Current greek pronunciation of ⟨ɣ⟩ is /ɣ/, fairly close to /g/, and often transliterated as ⟨g⟩ or ⟨gh⟩.
+* Hh: The latin upper case ⟨Η⟩ is stylized to look like the letter chi ⟨Χ⟩.
+The current greek pronunciation of chi is /x/ and it has a cyrillic counterpart ⟨Х⟩ pronounced as /x/ or /h/.
+* Jj: The lower case zeta ⟨ζ⟩ is written in a lower position so that its tail becomes the descender of a lower case ⟨j⟩ or ⟨ʒ⟩.
+The letter ezh ⟨ʒ⟩, which is used in the IPA for the pronunciation of ⟨J/j⟩ as /dʒ/, was also developed from zeta ⟨ζ⟩.

-Lower case lambda ⟨λ⟩ is flipped, resembling the symbol for voiced palatal lateral approximant ⟨ʎ⟩, then stylized to look like upper case ⟨L⟩.
+* Ll: Lower case lambda ⟨λ⟩ is mirrored horizontally into something like ⟨ʎ⟩.
+Then its ascender is made higher and its right leg is made less steep to resemble an upper case ⟨L⟩.

-A compromise is made between upper case nu ⟨Ν⟩, ⟨N⟩, and cyrillic ⟨Н⟩ by making the mid bar slanted.
+* Nn: A compromise is made between upper case greek nu ⟨Ν⟩, latin ⟨N⟩, and cyrillic ⟨Н⟩ by making the mid bar slanted.

-The left leg of pi ⟨π⟩ is elongated to make it aligned with lower case ⟨p⟩.
+* Pp: The left leg of pi ⟨π⟩ is elongated to turn it into the descender of a lower case ⟨p⟩.
+* Qq: The upper case greek letter koppa ⟨Ϙ⟩ is similar enough to upper case ⟨Q⟩, even though it's no longer used in current greek.

-The loop in rho ⟨ρ⟩ is left incomplete and its leg is shortened, resembling a lower case ⟨r⟩.
-The loop in lower case phi ⟨φ⟩ is also left incomplete, making it a stylized ⟨f⟩.
+* Rr: The descender in lower case rho ⟨ρ⟩ is shortened and its loop is left unclosed to make it more like a lower case ⟨r⟩.

-The word-final sigma ⟨ς⟩ is chosen due its similarity to latin ⟨s⟩ and cyrillic ⟨с⟩.
+* Ss: The word-final lower case sigma ⟨ς⟩ is chosen due its similarity to latin ⟨s⟩ and cyrillic ⟨с⟩.

-IDEAS FOR OTHER ASCII LETTERS (not used in the conlang)

-⟨w⟩ can be stylizing it into a rotated digamma ⟨ϝ⟩, something like ⟨𐡔⟩.

-The i-breve ⟨ĭ⟩ can be used for the latin ⟨Y⟩ when it's pronounced as /j/.

-The latin ⟨J⟩ can be written as a stylized lower case zeta ⟨ζ⟩ when it is pronounced as /ʤ/.

-Upper case ⟨Q⟩ is similar enough to koppa ⟨Ϙ⟩.

-The ambiguous pronunciation of latin ⟨c⟩ across languages can be written with an angular ⟨<⟩ to mean /k/ or the word-final sigma ⟨ς⟩ to mean /s/.

-The latin ⟨x⟩ (when it's pronounced as /ks/) can be stylized into something resembling a slanted upper case xi ⟨Ξ⟩, something like ⟨٪⟩ or ⟨ミ⟩.
+* Vv: The latin ⟨V/v⟩ is stylized to look a bit like a slanted vau/wau/digamma ⟨ϝ⟩, which used to represnt /v/ or /w/ even though it is no longer used in current greek.
+* Ww: The latin ⟨W/w⟩ is stylized to look a bit like a rotated vau/wau/digamma ⟨ϝ⟩.
+* Xx: The top and bottom line of an upper case ksi ⟨Ξ⟩ are given slanted serifs to make it look like the latin ⟨X/x⟩ that is pronounced as /ks/.
+* Yy: The breve/vrachy in a lower case iota with vrachy ⟨ῐ⟩ or a latin ⟨ῐ⟩ is made more prominent so that it resembles the latin upper case ⟨Y⟩.
+It is pronounced as a short /i/ and follows the convention of using a breve to mark non-syllabic vowels, like /ɪ̯/ that sounds similar to /j/